sdip15fa/spg/README.md

-cp -r ../code/* . #copy files from code folder qmake -project qmake nano makefile #make sure pg.cpp is the only source and pg.o is the only object. remove other sources/objects make #compile mv build spg.run
+cp -r ../code/* . #copy files from code folder qmake -project qmake nano Makefile #make sure pg.cpp is the only source and pg.o is the only object. remove other sources/objects make #compile mv build spg.run
 ```